MattWallingford/mattwallingford.github.io/_pages/about.md

 </style>

 <p style="font-size:18px">
-I am final year PhD student in computer science at the University of Washington advised by <a href="https://homes.cs.washington.edu/~ali/" style="color: hsl(230, 90%, 40%);">Ali Farhadi</a>.
+I am a research scientist with the PRIOR team at the Allen Institute for AI (Ai2).
+I received my Ph.D in computer science at the University of Washington advised by <a href="https://homes.cs.washington.edu/~ali/" style="color: hsl(230, 90%, 40%);">Ali Farhadi</a>.
 Before coming to Seattle, I received my bachelor's in math and physics and an MS in CS from Cornell University where I was advised by <a href="http://home.bharathh.info/" style="color: hsl(230, 90%, 40%);">Bharath Hariharan</a>.
 <br>
 <br>
 <b>Research Interests</b>
 <hr>
-My goal is to build learning systems capable of understanding the rich underlying structure of the 3D world.
-My current research is focused on generating real-world, 3D environments and controllable video generation.
-Particularly I am interested in how to collect and structure data to train such models at scale.
-I've also worked on problems related to representation learning and model efficiency.
+My research interests lie in the intersection of computer vision and machine learning.
+My current work focuses on how priors and data from generative models and 3D representations can improve embodied AI.

 <hr>